cparsell/Blocklists-Whitelists/README.md

 - destination "single host or alias" "pfB_NoVPN_v4" should be what it is called,
 - Advanced Options > Gateway to "whatever your WAN gateway is called".

+### Creating an exception for Netflix
+This can be done in a similar fashion as with Amazon but no custom list is needed.
+Netflix has their own IP Block, AS2906.
+- Go to pfBlockerNG > IP > IPv4.
+- Add a new list whose action is "Alias Native".
+- Format "Whois", Source "AS2906", header "Netflix"
+- Update once a day.
+- Save

+- Go to PFBlockerNG > Update > Reload > IP.
+Now the Alias has been created.

+Then create a rule in your LAN rules (or whichever interface is appropriate):
+- action "pass"
+- protocol "any",
+- source "any",
+- destination "single host or alias" "pfB_Netflix_v4" should be what it is called,
+- Advanced Options > Gateway to "whateer your WAN gateway is called".

 ## Amazon AWS
 It is also possible to create a bypass for all Amazon AWS IP addresses.
 I've experimented with using this but the NoVPN list is still most helpful for my purposes - streaming Prime Video.